-The Violation: Between February 2021 and October 2022, GlobalFoundries U.S. 2 LLC and its parent company GlobalFoundries U.S. Inc. (collectively known as GlobalFoundries), a semiconductor wafer manufacturing company headquartered in Malta, New York, with semiconductor fabrication facilities in the United States, Germany, and Singapore, violated the Export Administration Regulations (EAR) by sending 74 separate shipments of semiconductor wafers, collectively valued at approximately \$17.1 million, to SJ Semiconductor (SJS), a company on the BIS Entity List, without the requisite license or other authorization from BIS.
+The Violation: Between February 2021 and October 2022, Global Foundries U.S. Inc., a semiconductor wafer manufacturing company headquartered in Malta New York, with semiconductor fabrication facilities in the United States, Germany, and Singapore, and its subsidiary GlobalFoundries U.S. 2 LLC (collectively known as GlobalFoundries), violated the Export Administration Regulations (EAR) by sending 74 separate shipments of semiconductor wafers, collectively valued at approximately \$17.1 million, to SJ Semiconductor (SJS), a company on the BIS Entity List, without the requisite license or other authorization from BIS.
 At the time of the violations, GlobalFoundries was aware that shipments to SJS of items subject to the EAR required a BIS license.
-While SJS itself was not a GlobalFoundries customer, SJS was the third-party outsource assembly and test service provider ("OSAT") designated by a GlobalFoundries' customer and, as a result, should have been screened by GlobalFoundries' transaction screening system.
+While SJS itself was not a GlobalFoundries customer, SJS was the third-party outsource assembly and test service provider ("OSAT") designated by a GlobalFoundries customer and, as a result, should have been screened by GlobalFoundries' transaction screening system.
 Due to a data entry error, however, SJS was not properly identified in GlobalFoundries' transaction screening system and consequently was not screened (i.e., SJS's name and the address associated with SJS were identified in the address field, but this field was not screened by the software).
 SJS is a Semiconductor Manufacturing International Corporation (SMIC) -related party.
 SMIC and its related entities - including SJS - were added to the BIS Entity List in 2020 as a result of China's military-civil fusion doctrine and evidence of activities between SMIC and entities of concern in the Chinese military-industrial complex.
 This case resulted from an investigation conducted by OEE's Boston Field Office.